-(a) "Nortel retiree welfare benefits" include health insurance, life insurance and long-term care benefits provided under the Nortel Networks Inc. Retiree Medical Plan and the Nortel Networks Inc. Retiree Life Insurance and Long-Term Care Plan for Retirees as each has been amended over time;
+- (a) "Nortel retiree welfare benefits" include health insurance, life insurance and long-term care benefits provided under the Nortel Networks Inc. Retiree Medical Plan and the Nortel Networks Inc. Retiree Life Insurance and Long-Term Care Plan for Retirees as each has been amended over time; - (b) "Nortel retiree welfare benefits" include other health, welfare and long-term care benefits, with numerous exclusions, as specified in section 10 of the Settlement Agreement;